 On that same day, the eighth grade class at our school mass, receive green and white graduation ribbons to be worn until graduation day.
 Once again, the soon to be graduates receive a blessing from all those present for mass that day.

 Realizing that a religion curriculum is more than just learning information from a textbook, we place great emphasis on participating at mass by responding to the prayers, singing, and volunteering to be servers, lectors, gift bearers, and song leaders when it is the students’ class mass.
-We strive to develop within the students the importance of forming the habit of prayer by attention and reverence when we pray together as a student body at the beginning and ending of the school day and other occasions when we come together for prayer.
+We strive to develop within the students the importance of forming the habit of prayer by attention and reverence when we pray together as a student body at the beginning and ending of the school day and other occasions when we come together for prayer during assemblies.
 We will also take advantage of sharing with the students the rich tradition that is ours by telling the stories of particular saints on their feast days and talking about the religious art that is found on the school walls.
-In 2005, we adopted the series Faith First Legacy Edition, published by RCL, for students in grades K-5.
-Each student in grades one to five has his/her own textbook and the kindergarten teachers use the teacher’s edition as their guide for religion during the year.
+In 2016-‘17, we adopted the Ignatius Press Image of God series, for students in grades K-5.
+Each student has his/her own textbook.
 We chose this series because of its spiral curriculum.
-The units, based on the four pillars of the Catechism (Faith, Worship, Life, Prayer) are developed in an age appropriate manner; and each unit ends with a section on Catholic social teaching.
+The units, based on the four pillars of the Catechism (Faith, Worship, Life, and Prayer) are developed in an age appropriate manner; and each unit ends with a section on Catholic social teaching.
 These sections promote caring for the earth that God has given us and the wise use of our resources.
 The illustrations throughout the book show people from around the world, both able and disabled.
 Additionally, each year includes information about the liturgical seasons, prayers, mass, and the Bible.
 While in the fifth grade, each student receives a personal copy of the Bible that is blessed by Fr.
 Joe Ring after mass.

 Thanks to one of our graduating classes, we have a plaque on the second floor that lists that particular class’s favorite caring messages.